Minter blockchain

 }

-- Symbol - Symbol of a coin.
-Must be unique, alphabetic, uppercase, 3 to 10 symbols length.
+- Coin symbol - short, unique name of the coin (also known as ticker symbol).
+Must be unique, alphabetic, uppercase, and 3 to 10 letters long;

 Type: 0x11